Telusa Veainu: Stade Français

 He joined Stade Français ahead of the 2020–21 season.

+Sale Sharks

+On 30 May 2023, Veainu returns to England to join Premiership rivals Sale Sharks for the 2023-24 season.

+Doncaster Knights

+On 9 September 2024, Veainu signs for Doncaster Knights in the second-tier RFU Championship season for the 2024-25 season.

 International career

 Veainu played for the New Zealand U20 at the age of 18 and 19, but in 2015 he was selected for Tonga for the 2015 World Rugby Pacific Nations Cup.
 He made his debut in the opening match against Fiji, scoring a try.

 Veainu was selected for Tonga's 31-man squad to attend the 2019 Rugby World Cup, by Head Coach, Toutai Kefu.
 Veainu was Tonga's top try-scorer of the tournament, scoring three tries in total, two against Argentina and one in a two-point deficit to France.